geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Still unsubdued, Silexis' bands appear,
 And bold Stypterion's lines provoke the war.
 On great Marino rush'd, with glory fir'd,
-The dread of all, and yet by all admir'd ;
+The dread of all, and yet by all admir'd;
 A thousand weighty strokes he dealt around,
 None dealt in vain, and death in every wound,
 While still his myriads, rank by rank impell'd,